Democratic Kampuchea: Administrative

 The Khmer Rouge government did away with all former Cambodian traditional administrative divisions.
-Instead of provinces, Democratic Kampuchea was divided into geographic zones, derived from divisions established by the Khmer Rouge when they fought against the ill-fated Khmer Republic led by General Lon Nol.
+Instead of provinces, Democratic Kampuchea was divided into geographic zones, derived from divisions established by the Khmer Rouge when they fought against the Khmer Republic led by General Lon Nol.
 There were seven zones, namely the Northwest, the North, the Northeast, the East, the Southwest, the West and the center, plus two Special Regions, i.e. the Kratie Special Region no 505 and (before mid-1977) the Siemreap Special Region no 106.

 The regions were subdivided into smaller areas or tâmbán.
 These were known by numbers, which were assigned without a seemingly coherent pattern.
 Villages were also subdivided into 'groups' (ក្រុម krŏm) of 15–20 households who were led by a group leader (មេក្រុម mé krŏm).

 Legal

-The Khmer Rouge destroyed the legal and judicial structures of the Khmer Republic.
-There were no courts, judges, laws or trials in Democratic Kampuchea.
-The "people’s courts" stipulated in Article 9 of the Constitution were never established.
+The Khmer Rouge also dismantled the legal and judicial structures of the Khmer Republic.
+There were no courts, judges, laws or trials in Democratic Kampuchea and the "people's courts" stipulated in Article 9 of the constitution were never established.
 The old legal structures were replaced by re-education, interrogation and security centres where former Khmer Republic officials and supporters as well as others were detained and executed.

 Military

-During the Democratic Kampuchea days, the 68,000-member Khmer Rouge-dominated CPNLAF (Cambodian People's National Liberation Armed Forces) force, which completed its conquest of Phnom Penh, Cambodia in April 1975, was renamed the RAK (Revolutionary Army of Kampuchea).
-This name dated back to the peasant uprising that broke out in the Samlot district of Battambang Province in 1967.
-Under its long-time commander and then Minister of Defense Son Sen, the RAK had 230 battalions in 35 to 40 regiments and in 12 to 14 brigades.
+After the establishment of Democratic Kampuchea, the 68,000-member Khmer Rouge-dominated Cambodian People's National Liberation Armed Forces (CPNLAF), which completed its conquest of Phnom Penh, Cambodia in April 1975, was renamed the Kampuchea Revolutionary Army (RAK).
+This name dated back to the peasant uprising that broke out in the Samlout District of Battambang province in 1967.
+Under its long-time commander and then Defense Minister Son Sen, the RAK had 230 battalions in 35 to 40 regiments and in 12 to 14 brigades.
 The command structure in units was based on three-person committees in which the political commissar ranked higher than the military commander and his deputy.

 Cambodia was divided into zones and special sectors by the RAK, the boundaries of which changed slightly over the years.
-Within these areas, the RAK's first task was the peremptory execution of former Khmer National Armed Forces (FANK) officers and of their families, without trial or fanfare to eliminate KR enemies.
-The RAK's next priority was to consolidate into a national army the separate forces that were operating more or less autonomously in the various zones.
+Within these areas, the RAK's first task was the peremptory execution of former Khmer National Armed Forces (FANK) officers and of their families, without trial or fanfare to eliminate Khmer Rouge enemies.
+The RAK's next priority was to consolidate into a new national army the separate forces that were operating more or less autonomously in the various zones.
 The Khmer Rouge units were commanded by zonal secretaries who were simultaneously party and military officers, some of whom were said to have manifested "warlord characteristics".

 Troops from one zone were frequently sent to another zone to enforce discipline.
 These efforts to discipline zonal secretaries and their dissident or ideologically impure cadres gave rise to the purges that were to decimate RAK ranks, to undermine the morale of the victorious army, and to generate the seeds of rebellion.
-In this way, the KR used the RAK to sustain and fuel its violent campaign.
+In this way, the Khmer Rouge used the RAK to sustain and fuel its violent campaign.